Does Planned Parenthood Offer Prenatal Care?

 The truth is: Planned Parenthood rarely offers prenatal services—and certainly not a “full range” of them.
 A select few Planned Parenthood clinics offer limited prenatal services, but most only offer referrals, at best.

-Based on Planned Parenthood’s own report, 96.9% of pregnant women who sought assistance there had abortions.1 In contrast, prenatal services and adoption referrals made up only about 3.1% of their total services.2
+Based on calculations using numbers from Planned Parenthood’s own report, 97.9% of pregnant women who sought assistance there had abortions.1 In contrast, prenatal services and adoption referrals made up only about 2.11% of their total services:2

 In other words, Planned Parenthood is not about planning for parenthood at all.
 Their purpose is not women’s health or women’s choice—it’s abortion.